10 Self-Care Tips to Surviving Winter

 As we all know, exercise is important year-round—especially during winter.
 Exercising in colder temperatures can actually torch more calories than normal.
 But if hypothermia-inducing cardio isn’t your cup of tea, try exercising indoors.
 There are many indoor workouts you can do in your living room.

 Take a bubble bath

 When is the last time you actually took the time to soak in the tub while reading a book?
 Add some Epsom salt or some bubbles and just give your body time to warm up in the cozy goodness.
 You’ll thank yourself later.

-Winter brings the hustle of the holiday season and can add stress to your day.
+Winter can add stress to your day, especially if it’s around the holidays.
 So, a few times a week, wrap yourself up in a blanket and just take ten or 15 minutes to wind down and simply be in the moment—this is a great way to reset your brain.
 If you need help meditating, there are many online resources to help you get started.

 Surround yourself with good people